LillianTS/LillianTS/README.md

 ## 🧠 About Me

 I’m passionate about using data to solve problems and streamline operations.
-With hands-on experience in both **data analysis** and **database design**, I specialize in:
+With hands-on experience in **data analysis**, **data modeling**, **data visualization**, and **database design**, I specialize in:

+- Draw types of diagrams (eg., Context diagram, DFD, Use Case diagram, UML Activity diagram) to reduce complexity of components to essentials
 - Writing efficient **SQL and PL/SQL** scripts for data analysis
 - Performing **data cleaning, transformation, and reporting**
 - Maintaining **data integrity and performance** in relational databases
-- Creating compelling and interactive dashboards using Tableau
+- Creating **compelling and interactive dashboards** using Tableau

 ---